dongxiansuixin/ue-gameplay-work-balancer/README.md

 - **Why did you make this?** When we had to port Godfall, a PS5 title, to work on the lower spec PS4, we needed a method to handle the 100s of blueprints and gameplay effects that caused frame spikes here and there but most of the time were not using up a lot of time.
 We found that in 80% of the cases it was totally fine to let some of this work happen a frame or two later.
 - **I'm using this GWB thing and my game is still slow!
 What gives?** The GWB does not improve performance.
 It simply distributes your existing poorly performing code over multiple frames to prevent FPS drops.
 This ONLY works if you have room in your frame budget (i.e. your game is running at like 90 FPS most of the time, and then has moments where it drops to 20 because of some heavy mass actor spawns or similar spiky gameplay code).
 - **Does this use multiple threads?** No. Everything still runs on the game thread.
-- **Shouldn't I just use multiple threads?** You can't multi-thead a lot of gameplay code (actor lifecycle) and blueprint code, and multi-threading is overkill for having a small frame spike here and there.
+- **Shouldn't I just use multiple threads?** You can't multi-thead a lot of gameplay code (actor lifecycle) and blueprint code.
+Also, multi-threading is overkill for having a small frame spike here and there.
 - **I heard ECS is great, I can just use that right?** You could totally use ECS to defer work and roll your own system to manage jobs across frames.
 The GWB kind of does that without ECS and is intended to be peppered throughout standard unreal gameplay code (actor land).
 - **Should I use this for all my gameplay stuff?** Probably not.
 Use sparingly when you need to optimize some specific part of your game that causes frame spikes.